alexandresoro/ouca-backend/README.md

 ## Options

-The following options are available as environment variables:
+The following environment variables are available to configure the application:

 | Option                           |      Type       |                                        Default                                         | Description                                                                                                                                                                                                                                         |
 | -------------------------------- | :-------------: | :------------------------------------------------------------------------------------: | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |